See’s Consulting & Testing saves clients time and money by extensive engineering experience, technical knowledge, and innovative solutions.

 The Valley Children’s Hospital, Pediatric Care Center was saved a significant amount of time and money and potential safety hazards during site work by recommendations based on a calculated risk.
 The proposed structure is a single-story wood-frame building.
 The original soil report recommended 10 foot overexcavation for the building without conclusive data.
 See’s reviewed the prior field and laboratory data and previous soil reports in the vicinity of the site.
 Based on the site history and engineering analysis, See’s recommended that the foundation and slab be supported on 2 foot of engineered fill with engineer’s review of site excavation.

 Imperial Bondware Warehouse was saved a significant amount of time and money by cost-effective recommendations.
 The proposed structure was a concrete wall panel warehouse structure.
 The building encompasses 150,000 square feet.
-Using innovative design approach and accurate engineering analysis, See’s recommendations included higher foundation bearing value with quality controlled earthwork.
+Using innovative design approach and accurate engineering analysis, See’s geotechnical engineering recommendations included higher foundation bearing value with quality controlled earthwork.
 The owner saved a significant amount of concrete on foundations.

 Mission Oaks Plaza was saved from wasting money during site work by accurate assessment of the design factors together with the anticipated site preparation.
 The original soil report recommended 5 foot overexcavation and recompaction for the site due to presence of collapsible soil.
-See’s advanced analysis found the overexcavation can be reduced to 2 feet based on accurate evaluation of the foundation design and site grading factors.
+See’s advanced soil analysis found the overexcavation could be reduced to 2 feet based on accurate evaluation of the foundation design and site grading factors.

 Millennium Manufacturing Plant was saved a significant amount of time and money by cost-effective recommendations.
 The proposed structure was a steel frame structure encompassing 61,000 square feet.
 The site has expansive soil condition with high swelling potential.
-Using innovative design approach and accurate engineering analysis, See’s recommended non-expansive soil strips under perimeter footings with an interior floating slab for the floor.
+Using innovative design approach and accurate engineering analysis, See’s soil investigation recommended non-expansive soil strips under perimeter footings with an interior floating slab for the floor.
 The required earthwork was greatly reduced from the commonly used whole site excavation and replacement method.

 Bass Lake water storage tank was located on a steep slope at a remote hill.
 The tank was originally proposed to be supported on cut pad.
 Due to high cost of hauling excess dirt and expansive concrete retaining wall, alternative design was requested.
-With advanced technical knowledge and extensive experience, See’s recommended Geogrid reinforced embankment with balanced cut and fill.
+With advanced technical knowledge and extensive experience, See’s soil investigation recommended Geogrid reinforced embankment with balanced cut and fill.
 The alternative design eliminated the need of a huge retaining wall and expensive truck hauling of excess dirt.

 Penny Newman Mill Facility was saved a significant amount of time and money by accurate evaluation of soil conditions and cost-effective recommendations.
 The proposed construction included a large warehouse building, six large silos, a railroad spur, and other buildings.
 The original soil report evaluated the site subsurface soil conditions and concluded that due to the presence of high groundwater table and loose sand, there is a potential of liquefaction.
 It recommended that the site be abandoned and another site be selected for the project.
 Otherwise, expensive site improvements or deep foundation could be used for the structures.
 See’s independent study found that the site subsurface soil conditions were not accurately evaluated in the original soil report.
 The thickness and the density of the sand layers were estimated incorrectly.
-Based on accurate assessment, See’s concluded that the sand layers at the site were dense with no liquefaction potential.
+Based on accurate soil investigation, See’s concluded that the sand layers at the site were dense with no liquefaction potential.
 The proposed construction can be built with limited site preparation required.